fathi99/Fathi_portfolio/README.md

 ## Overview
 * Created a tool that recommend a several movies based on 1 movie title with same characteristics.
 * Understanding the dataset.
-* Cleaning data from the movie raw dataset using Phyton, Excel, and PowerBi.
+* Cleaning data from the movie raw dataset using Python, Excel, and PowerBi.
-* Optimized K-Nearest Neighbour(KNN) with a different metric (Manhattan distance, Euclidean distance and Cosine similarity) using RapidMiner and Phyton to reach the best model for  predictive data mining solution and used K-means for descriptive data mining solution.
+* Optimized K-Nearest Neighbour(KNN) with a different metric (Manhattan distance, Euclidean distance and Cosine similarity) using RapidMiner and Python to reach the best model for  predictive data mining solution and used K-means for descriptive data mining solution.
 * Built the interface of Movie Recommender System using Spider.

 ## Introduction